-In October, 1942, the St. Louis Globe-Democrat published an eye-witness account of the 1869 robbery of the Daviess County Savings Association by Frank and Jesse James.
+In October, 1942, the St. Louis Globe-Democrat published what was presented as an eye-witness account of the 1869 robbery of the Daviess County Savings Association by outlaws Frank and Jesse James.
 Edward Clingan, 89, of Gallatin was identified as the only living witness to the robbery, which at the time of publication occurred 73 years prior.
 This newspaper account claimed that Mr. Clingan recounted the adventure “as clearly and as accurately as though it had happened yesterday.”

 When his class was dismissed at noon that day, Dec.
 7, 1869, Clingan, then a 16-year-old schoolboy, hurried to the post office for the family mail.
 As he stood in the post office he heard several shots.
 Thinking that the shots were first by a celebrator who had been drinking too much corn whisky, Clingan ran from the post office to see who was creating the disturbance.